brooks42/pkto/README.md

 **Q: Beedrill and Ditto can make copies of evolved Pokémon.
 Do those copies get the abilities from the cards under the evolved Pokémon?**

 **A**: Yes, abilities of all cards in a merged permanent are copiable characteristics.
 For example, a copy of Beedrill with a weedle under it will have deathtouch.

+**Q: Are copies of evolved Pokémon considered evolved?

+**A**: No, being a merged permanent (evolved) is not itself a copiable characteristic.
+Copies are not evolved and have evolved 0 times.

 **Q: What if Ditto copies a Pokémon with an Evolve ability?
 Will it flip to the other side?**